ljmarquezg/platzi-angular-store/todoapp/README.md

 ## Install dependencies
 Run `npm install` to install the project dependencies.

+- **Migration to New Syntax in Angular 17**

+  - **Introduction**
+  - This document serves as a comprehensive guide for migrating your Angular applications to the new syntax introduced in Angular 17.
+This new syntax brings several enhancements that improve performance, streamline development, and provide better readability.
+Following this guide will ensure a smooth transition and help you leverage the latest features in your Angular applications.

+  - **Migration Steps**
+    - Follow these steps to migrate your existing Angular application to the new syntax:
+    - 1. **Update Angular CLI**
+      - ```npm install -g @angular/cli@latest```
+    - 2. **Upgrade Angular Packages**
+    - Upgrade your Angular packages to version 17.
+You can do this using the following command:
+    - Ensure that you are using the latest version of the Angular CLI.
+Run the following command to update:
+      - ```ng update @angular/core @angular/cli```
+    - 3. **Upgrade Angular Packages**
+    - Upgrade your Angular syntax to version 17.
+You can do this using the following command:
+      - ```ng g @angular/core:control-flow```

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.